No. Sustainable Jersey is a free and voluntary program.

 You must complete actions totaling a certain number of points.
 Bronze certification requires at least 150 points and Silver requires at least 350 points.
 Each level of certification requires the establishment of a mandatory green team.
 Along with attaining a certain number of points, two or three “priority actions” must be completed in order to qualify for certification.
 The associated number of points, priority actions, and actions taken within a certain number of categories for bronze and silver certification must be met.
 More details are available on the Sustainable Jersey Certification Overview page.

-The 2020 deadline is May 17.
-Sustainable Jersey operates on a once a year submission cycle, with an initial certification application submission deadline.
-Only those applicants that submit by the initial deadline will be considered for certification that year.
+The new certification cycle timeline will continue in 2024.
+The first application deadline is February 25.
+Sustainable Jersey operates on a once a year submission cycle, with three rounds of submission and review.
 The details on the structure and timing of the application cycle are available on the Certification Cycle page.

 It depends.
 Some actions require every component of the action to be completed.
 Other actions are like a menu, where points are awarded based on the components completed.
 If you still have questions, contact email@example.com.